vasevooo/cv_project/README.md

 # CV_project

-CV_project is a multi-user project involving 5 individuals: Vasiliy Sevostyanov, Maria Kozlova, Anna Filina, Ildar Khasanov, and Victoria Krasikova.
+CV_project is a multi-user project involving 5 people: Vasiliy Sevostyanov, Maria Kozlova, Anna Filina, Ildar Khasanov, and Victoria Krasikova.
 The goal of the project was to develop a multi-page application using the Streamlit platform and apply various computer vision methods to solve tasks.

 ## Tasks